Recent faculty scholarship and related activity (selected)

 Mike Vann gave one paper, "Tales of Two Colonial Cities: Official and Unofficial Images of French Hanoi,” at the annual meeting of the Western Society for French Historical Studies in Portland, Oregon (November 2011) and another, “The Revolution of Industrial Transportation: Selected Documents to Teach a World in Transition, at the California World History Association conference in La Jolla (October).

 Jeffrey Dym posted his video "Die for Japan: A Look at Japanese Propaganda Kamishibai (paper plays) (国策紙芝居)" on Vimeo.

-In November, Nikolaos Lazaridis was invited by the Department of Near Eastern Languages and Cultures and the Department of Classics at UCLA to give a paper entitled "Storytelling in Ancient Egypt and Ancient Greece: A comparative study of literary narrative styles and techniques."
-He also presented a paper entitled "Crossing the Egyptian desert: Epigraphic work at Kharga oasis" at the annual meeting of the American Schools of Oriental Research in San Francisco.
+In November, Nikolaos Lazaridis was invited by the Department of Near Eastern Languages and Cultures and the Department of Classics at UCLA to give a paper titled "Storytelling in Ancient Egypt and Ancient Greece: A comparative study of literary narrative styles and techniques."
+He also presented a paper, "Crossing the Egyptian desert: Epigraphic work at Kharga oasis," at the annual meeting of the American Schools of Oriental Research in San Francisco.